Ocean Exploration and Research

 Role of the Deep Earth and Ocean in Elemental Cycles

-The Earth’s “deep biosphere” includes a variety of subsurface habitats on Earth, such as mines, aquifers, and soils in the continental realm, and sediments and igneous rock in the marine realm.
-It has been estimated that nearly half of the total biomass on Earth resides in the deep biosphere.
-Due to its vast size and intimate connection with the water cycles, the subseafloor biosphere has enormous potential for influencing global-scale biogeochemical processes, including carbon, energy, climate and nutrient cycles.
-DOEI researchers are engaged in developing novel ways of addressing scientific questions concerning the large-scale exchange of material between the seafloor and the ocean and the temporal relationship between that exchange and tectonic and volcanic cycles.
+Understanding the myriad of geological, chemical and biological processes involved in formation and evolution of the ocean floor, all of which influence the chemical composition of the global ocean, are crucially important research topics that are at the forefront of 21st century oceanographic science.
+A significant portion of the total biomass on Earth resides in the subseafloor biosphere, i.e., deep marine sediments and altered igneous basement.
+Due to its vast size and intimate connection with water cycles, the subseafloor biosphere has enormous potential for influencing global-scale biogeochemical processes, including carbon, energy, climate and nutrient cycles.
+Similarly, the role of the aphotic zone of the pelagic ocean in global-scale biogeochemical processes is currently poorly understood.
+The Institute promotes new approaches to address scientific questions concerning processes in the dark ocean, the large-scale exchange of material between the seafloor and the ocean, and the temporal relationship between that exchange and tectonic and volcanic cycles.